On homology of linear groups over k[t]: Homology of the stabilizers and Knudson's theorem

 is surjective for $n\geq 3i+1$ and an isomorphism for $n\geq 3i+3$. \end{corollary}

-\begin{remark} The above example for orthogonal groups is an instance of a more general result which can be found e.g. in \cite{azad:barry:seitz}.
+\begin{remark} \begin{enumerate}[(i)] \item The above stabilization result is the one obtained via Vogtmann's argument in \cite{vogtmann:1979:stability} using the improved computation of the homology of stabilizers.
+Better stabilization results for orthogonal groups are available in the work of Essert, cf. \cite{essert}.
+In Essert's work, dealing with the homological contribution from the unipotent radical as above is not necessary - he uses opposition complexes, where stabilizers are Levi subgroups instead of the full parabolic subgroups. \item The above example for orthogonal groups is an instance of a more general result which can be found e.g. in \cite{azad:barry:seitz}.
 Let $G$ be a reductive group over $k$, let $\Phi$ be the associated root system and assume that $\operatorname{char}k$ is not equal to $2$ for $\Phi$ doubly laced resp. not equal to $2$ or $3$ for $\Phi$ triply laced.
 Let $P$ be a parabolic subgroup associated to a subset $I\subseteq\Phi$ of simple roots, and let $U$ be the unipotent radical of $P$.
 Then the length of the descending central series of $U$ equals $\sum_{\alpha\in I}m(\alpha)$ where $\alpha$ is the multiplicity of $\alpha$ in the highest root $\widetilde{\alpha}$ of $\Phi$.

 In the above example of orthogonal groups, the root system is of type $D_n$.
 Numbering the simple roots $\alpha_1,\dots,\alpha_{n-1},\alpha_n$ such that $\alpha_1$, $\alpha_{n-1}$ and $\alpha_n$ correspond to the end-points of the Dynkin diagram, the longest root is